apoorvnandan/apoorvnandan.github.io/_posts/2020-05-06-bengio-keynote.md

 ## I. Meta Transfer Objective
 [Link to the paper](https://arxiv.org/pdf/1901.10912.pdf)

-The objective is of this research is to learn representations of knowledge (eg, sensory inputs like images and audio) such that a model that works with these representations can quickly adapt to out of distribution data.
+The objective is of this research is to learn representations of knowledge (eg, sensory inputs like images and audio) such that a model that works with these representations can quickly adapt to out-of-distribution data.

 ### The setup
 You have a training distribution which explains your training data.
 And you have a change in the training distribution which causes your test data to be diifferent.